Ad Placements and Debugging Tools

 Fill rate

-Fill Rate is a performance metric that reports the percentage of ad impressions that are purchased by AdInMo’s demand partners.
-Fill rate is calculated by dividing the total number of viewable ad impressions your game serves by the number of times a paid ad is delivered from the ad network.
-Fill rate, along with CPM and viewability determines your monetization.
+Fill Rate measures the percentage of paid ad impressions from AdInMo’s demand partners.
+Your game’s fill rate is calculated by dividing the total number of ad requests your game sends by the number of paid ads delivered on behalf of our advertisers.
+Fill rate, along with CPMs and ad viewability determines your monetization.

 Debugging Tools